openshift-metal3/bmctest/README.md

 No whitespace is allowed anywhere in the yaml config files as they are parsed with basic shell.

+Supported boot methods are:
+- redfish-virtualmedia
+- idrac-virtualmedia
+- ilo5-virtualmedia (the driver does not support ejecting virtual media)

 ### For OpenShift Ironic
 Example minimal `install-config.yaml` that `ocpbmctest.sh` needs: